cncf/contribcard/README.md

 # Contribcard

-**Contribcard** is a tool that generates cards for your project's contributors.
+**Contribcard** is a tool that generates cards for your projects contributors.
 You can see a live demo [here](https://contribcard.clotributor.dev).

-At the moment some parts (i.e. UI) are mostly focused on Kubernetes, but we have plans to make it configurable so that it can be used by other projects.
+At the moment some parts (i.e. UI) are mostly focused on Kubernetes, but we have plans to make it configurable so that the tool can be used easily by other projects.

 > [!WARNING]
 > Contribcard is at an early stage of development.
 There may be breaking changes in the future to the command usage, flags, and configuration file formats.